 Lovey tapas and a nice menu, the food at this restaurant was quite impressive.
 Make sure you stop by if your ever in the area.

-All in all it was a very good day.
-I got to hang out with friends that I hadn’t seen in a while.
+All in all it was a very good day and an enjoyable foodie afternoon in Borough Market.
+I got to hang out with friends I hadn’t seen in a while.
 There is still tons left to eat at borough market ( I know it seems like we ate everything already), so make sure you look forward to future blogs.